A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Attack Simulation/Weaponization.md

 ### Action:

-1. Use DSViper (a tool for creating payloads) to generate a malicious executable that can execute a Meterpreter shell (a Metasploit payload for remote control).
-The payload is used to bypass Windows Defender
+1. Use MSFVenom (a tool for creating payloads) to generate a malicious executable that can execute a Meterpreter shell (a Metasploit payload for remote control).

-2. Host the payload in a python HTTP server.
+2. Host the payload in a Python HTTP server on port `8000`.